 The Reference Method is based upon the principle of gravimetry - which is the physical weighing of filters.
-A number of manufacturers make different versions of the European Reference Methods in accordance with the requirements set out in EN12341:2014.
-Those instruments deployed in the present study are the SEQ47/50 as manufactured by Sven Leckel GMBH based in Berlin, Germany.
+Several manufacturers make different versions of the European Reference Methods in accordance with the requirements set out in EN12341:2014.
+Those instruments deployed in the present study are the SEQ47/50 as manufactured by Sven Leckel GMBH based in Berlin, Germany and the Digitel DPA14 as manufactured by Digitel AG based in Zurich, Switzerland.

-Air is drawn at a rate of 2.3 m3 hr-1 through a sampling head that is designed to remove particles greater than either 10 microns in diameter (when measuring PM{10}) or 2.5 microns in diameter (when measuring $PM{2.5}$).
+Air is drawn at a rate of 2.3 m3 hr1 through a sampling head that is designed to remove particles greater than either 10 microns in diameter (when measuring PM10) or 2.5 microns in diameter (when measuring PM{2.5}).
 Following removal of the larger particles, the air is passed through a filter for 24 hours.
 The instrument holds multiple filters that are exchanged automatically every 24 hours.

-EN12341:2014 defines a number of permissible filter materials which in turn can be made by multiple manufacturers to multiple specifications.
+EN12341:2014 defines four permissible filter materials which in turn can be made by multiple manufacturers to multiple specifications.
 The UK uses Teflon coated glass fibre filters as these have been shown to have limited effects due to absorption of water (as would quartz fibre or to lesser extent glass fibre) or problems with static and overloading the filter at moderate concentrations (as would Teflon).
 Further, Teflon coated glass fibre is only manufactured by a single manufacturer (Pall under the brand name Emfab), which reduces the potential for variability.
 Additionally, Teflon coated glass fibre filters were used in the Reference Methods as a part of the initial equivalence testing process.